31st January 2011

 Talk about the ferry services being terminated has drawn flak from many parties, as the ferry is seen as a Penang icon.

 In 2010, the ferry services suffered RM15 million in losses.
-In 2009 it was RM15.3 million while in 2008
+In 2009 it was RM15.3 million while in 2008 at the height of the fuel crisis, losses hit an all-time high of RM18 million.

 To date, since Penang Port’s corporatisation, losses from the ferry operations have escalated to RM170 million, which could have been put for better use.